Ehiane/Hackronomics/README.md

 | **NFR-6** | User Experience                 | The interface should be intuitive and engaging, keeping users motivated to save. |
 | **NFR-7** | AI Fairness & Transparency      | AI recommendations should be clear, explainable, and free of bias. |

-## Updated Tech Stack for Hackanomics
+## Updated Tech Stack for Hackronomics

 ### Core Technologies